View of the bicentennial bell by Tom Davies 1976

-Independence Historical Trust and Independence National Historical Park are partnering together to renovate a garden at the corner of 3rd and Walnut Streets.
-Known as the Benjamin Rush Garden or Boxwood Garden, this space will be the future home of the Bicentennial Bell.
+Independence Historical Trust and Independence National Historical Park agreed to partner with each other in 2014 to renovate a garden at the corner of 3rd and Walnut Streets.
+Known as the Benjamin Rush Garden, this space will be the future home of the Bicentennial Bell.
 The bell, which is a national treasure, has not been seen by the public since it was installed in 1976.
 This project will change all of that.
 Once rehabbed with new pathways, lights and flower beds, the garden will be the perfect setting for showcasing the magnificence of the bell.

 The goal is to have this project finished and open to the public before we celebrate the 250th Anniversary of our nation in 2026.
 Work has already started.
-The Trust has hired contractors to work on the design and construction documents for the garden.
-Once they are completed, the National Park Service will fund the construction of the project.
+The Trust hired contractors to work on the design and construction documents for the garden as well as create the armature to hold the bell.
+The National Park Service is funding the construction of the project.
+This is truly a wonderful example of the private/public partnership we are fortunate to have at Independence National Historical Park.

 We would like to thank our donors who have contributed to this project and in particularly, the Landenberger Family Foundation for their support.
 Without their generosity , we would not have been able to start this project.
 To learn more about the Landenberger Family Foundation and their contribution, click below.